elastic/detection-rules/docs/experimental-machine-learning/host-risk-score.md

 # Host Risk Score

-Host Risk Score is an experimental feature which assigns risk scores to hosts in a given Kibana space.
-Risk scores are calculated for each host by transforms on the alerting indices, and they update every hour with the most recent alerting activity.
+Host Risk Score is an experimental feature that assigns risk scores to hosts in a given Kibana space.
+Risk scores are calculated for each host by utilizing transforms on the alerting indices.
+The transform runs hourly to update the score as new detection rule alerts are generated.
 The Host Risk Score [package](https://github.com/elastic/detection-rules/releases) contains all of the required artifacts for setup.
-Host Risk Score feature is equipped with drilldown dashboards and additional Kibana features such as _the Host Risk Score Card on the Overview Page_ and _the Host Risk Keyword on the Alert Summary Flyout_ for an enhanced experience.
+The Host Risk Score feature provides drilldown Lens dashboards and additional Kibana features such as the **Host Risk Score Card** on the Overview page of the Elastic Security app, and the **Host Risk Keyword** on the Alert details flyout for an enhanced experience.

 ### Notes
  - **host name collision**: Hosts are identified by the `host.name` field on alerts.
 There may be some edge cases where different hosts use the same name. [details](#host-name-collision-details)